dcarbone/dom-plus/README.md

 This class utilizes the PHP DOMDocument method <a href="http://www.php.net/manual/en/domdocument.registernodeclass.php" target="_blank">registerNodeClass<a> to extend several classes.

-What this means is that whenever you initialize a new ```php DOMDocumentPlus ``` object, all DOMNode, DOMElement, DOMText, and DOMCharacterData objects contained within the document are instantiated as the modified classes I have included in this library.
+What this means is that whenever create a new instance of  ``` DCarbone\DOMPlus\DOMDocumentPlus ```, all DOMNode, DOMElement, DOMText, and DOMCharacterData objects contained within the document are instantiated as the modified classes I have included in this library.

 So if you execute: